Teddy Purcell

 Edward Purcell (born September 8, 1985) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL) for the Los Angeles Kings, Tampa Bay Lightning, Edmonton Oilers and Florida Panthers.
 He was not drafted by any NHL team.
+Purcell is a current pro scout for the Montreal Canadiens.

 Playing career

 Amateur

 Purcell moved to the United States to study at and play hockey for Lake Forest Academy, a prep school north of Chicago.
 He then played junior hockey for the Cedar Rapids RoughRiders of the United States Hockey League (USHL), where he set the career scoring mark, scoring 138 points on 39 goals and 99 assists in two seasons.
 He was the team leader in scoring his first season with the RoughRiders, tallying 67 points.
 In his second season, he was outscored by teammate Chad Costello by one point, scoring 71 points.
 Undrafted by an NHL team in his first year of draft eligibility, Purcell then played one season of college hockey at the University of Maine with the Black Bears ice hockey team in 2006–07.